28 July 2023

-On 1 July 2022, the superannuation guarantee (SG) rate increases from 10% to 10.5%.
-Over your working years this increase will have a positive impact on the amount of super you save and can spend in retirement.
+On 1 July 2023, the superannuation guarantee (SG) rate increases from 10.5% to 11%.
+Over your working years this increase can have a positive impact on the amount of super you save and can spend in retirement.

 The SG has been legislated to rise incrementally each year until it reaches 12% in 2025.
 This is good news for workers receiving superannuation, says AustralianSuper Chief Executive Paul Schroder.

 ‘It’s pleasing to see the legislated increase in the Super Guarantee continuing.
 We believe increasing the SG to 12%, as has been legislated, is in the best interests of members, as this means Australians will have more money in retirement.’

 Increasing the SG means people won’t have to work as long to save the same amount for their retirement.
-Even small increases to the SG could make a big difference in the long run.
+Even small increases to the SG can make a big difference in the long run.

 Ahmed, 25 years old

 Ahmed is 25 years old and new to the workforce.
 He’s just graduated from TAFE and started his first job.
 He’s earning $78,000 (before tax, excluding SG).

 If Ahmed works until he’s 67, with no career breaks, and the SG rate stayed at 10.5% he would have $518,000 in super when he retires1.

 With an SG rate rise to 11% from 1 July 2023, he will have an extra $26,000, and a balance of $544,000.